dscolby/CausalELM.jl/docs/src/guide/metalearners.md

 they can only handle binary treatments.
 On the other hand, R-learners can handle binary, categorical, count, or continuous treatments but only supports continuous outcomes.

-!!! note
+!!!
+Note

     For a deeper dive on S-learning, T-learning, and R-learning see:
         Künzel, Sören R., Jasjeet S. Sekhon, Peter J. Bickel, and Bin Yu.
 "Metalearners for estimating heterogeneous treatment effects using machine learning."
 Proceedings of the national academy of sciences 116, no. 10 (2019): 4156-4165.

-!!! note
+!!!
+Note

     To learn more about R-learning see:
         Nie, Xinkun, and Stefan Wager.
 "Quasi-oracle estimation of heterogeneous treatment effects."
 Biometrika 108, no. 2 (2021): 299-319.

 # Initialize a Metalearner
 S-learners, T-learners, and X-learners all take at least three arguments: an array of